igorski/kosm/README.md

 Kosm uses a custom extension of the basic MWEngine classes (although a cleanup is pending!).
 See the _/jni/kosm_-folder for the rendering of AudioParticleEvents.

+### APE Physics engine

+Kosm relies on the APE physics engine and uses a modified version of the Android version.
+Sadly, the original Android library doesn't seem to be maintained anymore (the old Subversion repository on Google Code has been migrated to Github though : https://github.com/msoftware/ape-physics-for-android)

 ### Build instructions

 You will need both the Android SDK and the Android NDK installed.
 The Android NDK is used to compile the